Zar'Kaa (Level 18 Troll Slayer/Warlock)

 You know salve formulas, which can be added to any poultice when you apply it.
 Many salves cost additional poultices, or require you to reduce the healing of the salve by an amount of d6 listed under the cost.
 You may apply multiple salves to a single poultice, but you must have dice from your poultices to spend, or additional uses to expend.
 A poultice can heal 0 hit points if you expend those dice for other purposes.

 • Vaccine.
-When you apply this salve, you may end one disease afflicting the target.
+When you apply this salve, you may end one Disease afflicting the target.
 Costs 1d6.

 • Eye Drops.
 When you apply this salve, you may end one Blinded condition on the target.
 Costs 2d6.